dszakal/autodb/README.md

     Redis is an optional dependency for caching table describes.
     If using more AutoDb (more tables or more connections) with Redis table definition caching, you WANT to set different $ident for AutoDb::init()
     If using Redis cache you WANT to purge 'autodbdefs.*' redis keys in your deploy script, or at least you REALLY WANT TO delete it right after running an ALTER TABLE
-    Concurrent writing (INSERT IGNORE INTO, REPLACE INTO) is supported, but only via AutoRecord::saveMore(array $arrayOfRecords) which will set save inserted/replaced references as dead.
+    Concurrent writing (INSERT IGNORE INTO, REPLACE INTO) is supported, but only via AutoRecord::saveMore(array $arrayOfRecords) which will set saved inserted/replaced references as dead.
 For limitations see "unit" tests / concurrentWriteTests()
     We do not support editing of primary keys, but you should do that manually and carefully anyway Supports only databases with AUTO_INCREMENT POSITIVE INTEGER primary keys Everything by AutoDb or AutoRecord will throw a new instance of AutoDbException in all circumstances